-BHA is currently utilizing a 2017 ROSS-Service Coordinator Grant and will be apply for the upcoming Ross 2020 when it is announced.
-Through this grant BHA continues to have a Service Coordinator to provide services to residents such has budgeting, homeowner ship training, parenting skills etc. as well as partnering with other agencies to provide training or information meetings.
-The City is also assisting in the BHA Texas Capital Fund rehabilitation of two units at 734 and 736 Rollins by providing technical assistance with environmental and asbestos abatement.
-In addition we do have services geared to our youth such as 4H, Safe Sitter Classes, and Reading Programs in collaboration with BISD, Learn Eat Grow & Go a nutritional program, and youth gardening.
-It is our goal to continue to provide affordable, safe and decent housing for residents in our area.
-The City will continue to provide technical assistance to BHA and meet onsite at least once annually.
+BHA is currently using its 2020 Ross Service Coordinator grant, to continue to provide its services.
+Programs and services offered to residents included: budgeting, homeownership training, parenting skills etc. as well as partnering with other agencies to provide training or information meetings.
+In addition, services such as 4H, Safe Sitter Classes, and Reading Programs in collaboration with BISD, Learn, Eat, Grow & Go a nutritional program, and youth gardening were offered.
+BHA's goal is to continue to provide affordable, safe and decent housing for residents.
+The City will continue to provide technical assistance to BHA and meet at least once annually.